OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with Tailwind CSS

-This challenge focuses on creating a responsive navigation bar using Tailwind CSS.
-The navigation bar should adapt seamlessly to different screen sizes, collapsing into a hamburger menu on smaller screens.
-We'll incorporate some basic styling for visual appeal.
+This challenge involves creating a responsive navigation bar using Tailwind CSS.
+The navigation bar should adapt seamlessly to different screen sizes, displaying a hamburger menu icon on smaller screens and expanding into a horizontal menu on larger screens.
+We'll focus on clean, modern styling.

 **Description of the Styling:**

-The navigation bar will contain a logo on the left and a list of navigation links on the right.
-On larger screens (e.g., above 768px), the links will be displayed inline.
-On smaller screens, the links will be hidden behind a hamburger menu icon that, when clicked, reveals the links in a dropdown menu.
-We'll use Tailwind's responsive modifiers to achieve this.
-The overall style will be clean and modern.
+The navigation bar will be positioned at the top of the page and have a dark background.
+Navigation links will be light-colored and spaced evenly.
+The hamburger menu will be visually appealing and easily clickable.
+On larger screens, the menu items will be displayed inline.

 **Full Code:**